 Schools

-There are four public school districts that cover this area – Millard Public Schools and Elkhorn Public Schools make up the majority of the area but Bennington Public Schools and Omaha Public Schools cover some parts as well.
+Four public school districts cover this area – Millard Public Schools and Elkhorn Public Schools make up most of the area, but Bennington Public Schools and Omaha Public Schools also cover some parts.

-As I mentioned previously, West Omaha is newer which means most of the schools in West Omaha will be newer than schools in Midtown Omaha.
+As I mentioned, West Omaha is newer, meaning most of the schools in West Omaha will be newer than schools in Midtown Omaha.
 There are also a variety of private school options.

 Property taxes in West Omaha tend to be higher because of the school districts.